Dallas Truck Accident Lawyers

 Finally, you should document the accident by taking photos of the scene.
 Then, you should speak with an attorney.
 Calling our Dallas truck accident attorneys is free, confidential, and will help you discover what to do next.

 Are Truck Accident Investigations More Complicated?

 Truck accident investigations can be more complicated because of complex regulations, how many parties can be involved with one at once, and difficult insurance policies.
 This makes hiring the right law firm to handle your case crucial.
 While some law firms work for fast settlements, others will demand the compensation a client deserves, even if it takes a complex investigation and extensive trial work.

 How Long Do I Have to File a Lawsuit After a Dallas Truck Accident?

-Anyone involved in a Texas truck accident has two years from the date of their incident to file a claim.
+Anyone involved in a Dallas truck accident has two years from the date of their incident to file a claim.
 However, you should call an attorney even if it has been more than two years since your accident.
 There are some cases where filing a case is still possible, even if the time limit has passed.
 Additionally, calling an attorney as soon as possible is crucial to ensuring a chance at a thorough independent investigation.

 Our Truck Accident Lawyers in Dallas Have a Reputation for Getting Results

 Thousands of people are involved in truck accidents in Dallas County every year.
 Per TxDOT, Dallas County had the second-highest incident rate of commercial vehicle accidents in the state.
 There were 3,753 reported collisions in 2018 alone.
 Our truck accident lawyers in Dallas represent any survivor or families of victims of a commercial vehicle collision.
 This includes occupants of other vehicles, non-occupants like pedestrians or cyclists, and also truck drivers themselves.
 We’ve seen truckers wrongfully blamed for their injuries by their employers, loading companies, and other parties—and we’ve fought for results so they can get the care they need.